 For many years, anti-VEGF therapy has been the standard of care for many ophthalmic diseases, including wet AMD, DME and BRVO.
 However, although multiple branded drugs have been approved for these indications (e.g., LUCENTIS®, EYLEA® and BEOVU®), they are very expensive.
-Doctors who wish to treat their retinal patients with a less expensive anti-VEGF drug often use bevacizumab.
-But because there is no FDA-approved ophthalmic formulation of bevacizumab, doctors must use repackaged IV bevacizumab (Avastin®) provided by compounding pharmacists.
+There is no FDA-approved ophthalmic formulation of bevacizumab, and doctors who wish to treat their retinal patients with a less expensive anti-VEGF drug often use unapproved repackaged intravenous (IV) bevacizumab (Avastin®) provided by compounding pharmacies.

-The repackaged intravenous (IV) bevacizumab for ophthalmic use that is provided by compounding pharmacies can carry known risks of contamination (including silicone oil droplet contamination from syringes) and inconsistent potency, with potentially severe consequences, as leading retinal societies have reported.
-For these reasons, the retina community and payors have shown interest in the development of an ophthalmic formulation of bevacizumab that could be an on-label alternative to repackaged intravenous (IV) bevacizumab from compounding pharmacists.
+The unapproved repackaged IV bevacizumab for ophthalmic use that is provided by compounding pharmacies has a well-documented history of risks from contamination (including silicone oil droplet contamination from syringes) and inconsistent potency and availability, with potentially severe consequences, as leading retinal societies have reported.
+For these reasons, the retina community and payors have shown interest in the development of an ophthalmic formulation of bevacizumab that would be an FDA-approved alternative to unapproved repackaged IV bevacizumab from compounding pharmacies.

-To meet this retinal market need, Outlook Therapeutics is developing ONS-5010 / LYTENAVA™ (bevacizumab-vikg) as an investigational ophthalmic formulation of bevacizumab.
-If approved, it will provide an FDA-approved and European Agency-approved, viable treatment option across the spectrum of anti-VEGF ophthalmic drugs that treat wet AMD, DME and BRVO.
-Additionally, if approved, it would avoid the potential safety, sterility, potency, availability and syringe drawbacks that can occur with repackaged intravenous (IV) bevacizumab from compounding pharmacies.
+To meet this retinal market need, Outlook Therapeutics is developing and expects to launch ONS-5010 as an ophthalmic formulation of bevacizumab.
+If approved, it will provide a viable treatment option, approved by the FDA and other countries’ regulatory agencies, across the spectrum of anti-VEGF ophthalmic drugs that are used to treat wet AMD, DME and BRVO.
+Additionally, if approved, it would avoid the potential safety, sterility, potency, availability and syringe drawbacks that can occur with unapproved repackaged IV bevacizumab from compounding pharmacies.